RickStrahl/BlogPosts/2026-06/Windows-Protected-your-PC-Dealing-with-Windows-SmartScreen-on-Installation/WindowsSmartscreenWindowsProtectedYourPcPromptsOnInstallation.md

 * Conversely at first glance the only option appears to be **Don't run**
 * There's no continuity for the vendor publishing updates -
   the more frequently you publish, the more painful SmartScreen is

-Essentially SmartScreen is designed to scare users, without giving any useful information and worse using a limited and flawed algorithm that doesn't take into account actual usage or continuity using forced certificates.
-At this point it even seems that having an Authenticode Certificate on the installer has no retention value for reputation whatsoever, even or maybe especially when using Microsoft's own Trusted Signing support.

-Having no certificate is still worse though, because unsigned installers automatically throw up SmartScreen regardless of reputation.

 ## How does SmartScreen Work
 The actual semantics behind how SmartScreen are not officially disclosed by Microsoft, but based on observation I can make some guesses.
 At the end of the day SmartScreen is a reputation based system.